How we test mobile phones

 Weightings and star ratings

-A Which? overall score is made up by testing various criteria, from key ratings such as battery life, camera performance, ease of use, audio quality and scratch resistance.
-Behind each of those ratings includes more than 20 individual tests and checks that are weighted differently.
-This means that the most important things, such as how long you’ll have to browse the internet on your phone before it goes flat, will more greatly impact the score than features such as how easy it is to use the phone’s music player application.
+A Which? overall score is made up by testing various criteria, from key ratings such as battery life, camera performance, ease of use, audio quality and durability.
+Behind each of those ratings includes more than 40 individual tests and checks that are weighted differently.
+This means that the most important things, such as the quality of your pictures and videos, will more greatly impact the score than features such as how easy it is to use the phone’s music player.

 To keep things simple, the most important scores are shown as star ratings out of five on each phone’s Test Results page, as an easy-to-compare list of strengths and weaknesses, so you can quickly work out whether a model is right for you.